kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

  you'll need to fill them up with code for doing CRUD on your new model.

 ## Additional Resources

+-   The Mongoose API docs at [http://mongoosejs.com/docs/api.html](http://mongoosejs.com/docs/api.html)

+## Tasks

 Developers should run these often!

--   The Mongoose API docs at [http://mongoosejs.com/docs/api.html](http://mongoosejs.com/docs/api.html)
 -   `grunt nag`: runs code quality analysis tools on your code and complains.
 -   `grunt test`: runs any automated tests; may depend on `grunt build`.